IdanLib/ObsidianFastForwardLinkPlugin/README.md

 -   **Multiple Links, One Target**: Set multiple links to redirect to a single target note for quick navigation between related topics or abbreviations.
 Organize synonyms or alternate spellings for easier access.

 -   **Quick-Paste Command**: Set target notes on the fly without breaking your writing flow.
-In the Obsidian command palette, select **Paste Redirect Syntax onto Selection** to quickly create a forwarding link.
+In the Obsidian command palette, select **Paste redirect syntax onto selection** to quickly create a forwarding link.

 -   **Organized Vault**: Streamline vault navigation by unifying concepts, perfect for efficient, clutter-free notes.